 5. Abrogating responsibility

-It’s not enough, of course, to criticise something without offering a solution.
+It’s not enough, of course, to criticize something without offering a solution.